Fadel Chaker

-Fadel Abdul Rahman Shamander Chaker (فضل عبد الرحمن شمندر شاكر /ar/; also transliterated as Fadl Shaker, born 1 April 1969) is a Lebanese singer.
+Fadel Abdul Rahman Shamander Chaker (فضل عبد الرحمن شمندر شاكر /ar/; also transliterated as Fadl Shaker, born 1 April 1969) is a Palestinian-Lebanese singer.
 During his musical career he was signed to Al Khouyoul Records and from 2003 onwards with Rotana Records.

 In 2013 and after a career as a singer, Fadel Chaker joined the ranks of imam Ahmed al-Assir and participated in the attacks on the Lebanese Army which evolved into the 2013 Sidon clash.
 Since 2013, he is a wanted fugitive by the Lebanese government and has been hiding in Ain al-Hilweh Palestinian refugee camp.
-He has been convincted in the involvement in the Sidon-Abra clash by the Lebanese authorities, in addition to multiple financial accusations for financing terrorist organizations.
+He has been convicted in the involvement in the Sidon-Abra clash by the Lebanese authorities, in addition to multiple financial accusations for financing terrorist organizations.
 On 5 October 2025, the Lebanese Army Intelligence took custody of Fadel Shaker in Ain al-Hilweh camp after he agreed to surrender himself to the authorities.

 Background

-He was born to a Lebanese father and a Lebanese mother in Lebanon.
+He was born to a Palestinian father and a Lebanese mother in Lebanon.
 He grew up in a town close to the Ain al-Hilweh Palestinian camp in Lebanon.